ViciousSquid/Adventure/README.md

 Love Books.
 Love Reading.
 You are welcome to make stories and submit them to be considered for this repo.

 * Completely free and open-source
-* Includes a story editor with full load/save support and a flowchart generator (https://github.com/ViciousSquid/Adventure/issues/3)
+* Includes a story editor with load/save support
+* Light/Dark modes and optional Dyslexia font
 * Tool included for automatic conversion to `Z-Machine (z8)` and/or Andrew Plotkin's `Glulx` format
 * Story files (.zip) can be downloaded and shared
 * Can track room re-visits and trigger extra content